I spent 12 months working for a local authority, the amount of paper we got through gave me nightmares, so I drafted a paperless proposal.

 Not to mention the space that could be saved by removing the huge filing cabinets that could be turned into a new meeting room or an extension to the office.

-All it took to change the processes, save the local authority money, save the staff time, and save the planet from accelerated inevitable heat death, was one lowly assistant who handled so much paper he would dream of printers slowly feeding out reems of paper, and would be so used to the sound of a gigantic xerox that the rest of his life would seem quiet and placid.
+The only catalyst needed to change the processes, save the local authority money, save the staff time, and save the planet from accelerated inevitable heat death, was one lowly assistant who handled so much paper he would dream of printers slowly feeding out reems of paper, and would be so used to the sound of a gigantic xerox that the rest of his life would seem quiet and placid.

-Did it all go to plan?
+Did it all go to Plan?

 I had long decided that I would be better off in a more digital friendly work environment and had been offered a job at a company that promotes paperless, digital processes.
 (Yes, you guessed it, ITESOFT).